drmeerkat/BUAA-Compiler-Design/README.md

   - Software Documentation
 - Test input
   - Some test programs
+- C0 grammer.txt
+  - Detailed C0 grammer requirements
 ### 0x02 Usage & Settings
 #### Usage
 This is a **Visual Studio 2017** projects, you could open it directly with VS17.
-Once you start the program, you could press <enter> directly to compile the default `15061200_test.txt` or you could input the full path to your own test program.
+Once you start the program, you could press <enter> directly to compile the default `15061200_test.txt` or you could input the full path of your own test program.
 The compiler's output should include:

 File Name    | Contents